best-digital-nomad-insurance-kenya

 Keep comprehensive insurance documentation both digitally and in print, as healthcare facilities outside major cities might not be familiar with international insurance procedures.
 Kenya's healthcare system is increasingly digitized in urban areas, with many facilities using electronic health records, but rural facilities often rely on paper processes.
 Private hospitals typically require upfront payment with insurance reimbursement, making clear policy information essential for treatment approval and billing procedures.

-Save Kenya's emergency numbers: 999 for police, 999 for fire services, and 999 for medical emergencies.
-The integrated emergency number 911 also works from mobile phones.
-Kenya's emergency response system is well-developed in Nairobi and Mombasa but can be limited in rural areas and safari destinations.
+Save Kenya's emergency number: 999 is the toll free line for police, fire and ambulance, and 112 and 911 route to the same operators from a mobile.
+Response is dependable in Nairobi and Mombasa but far patchier in rural areas and safari destinations, where a private service such as E-Plus on 1199, or your lodge's own emergency contact, is often faster.
 Tourist helplines and safari operators often coordinate emergency services, and many lodges and camps have communication systems for medical emergencies.

 Kenya uses the Kenyan Shilling (KES), and while major private hospitals accept international credit cards, many facilities require cash payment upfront with insurance reimbursement processed later.
 ATMs are widely available in cities and tourist areas but less common in remote regions, so ensure adequate cash when traveling outside urban centers or on safari.
 Keep detailed receipts for all medical expenses, as documentation standards vary between facilities and proper records are essential for insurance claims.